 Medical malpractice to cost county $1.75 million?

-Posted on behalf of The Bell Law Firm, PLLC on Jan 22, 2013 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Jan 22, 2013 in Doctor Errors

 Regular readers of our West Virginia medical malpractice blog understand that when someone gets a substantial amount in a settlement, it's because they have sustained substantial damage.
 They haven't won the lottery; they've lost their health.